jameshughes89/cs102/src/site/lab10.rst

 * In other words, the root must be the smallest element in the tree
     * This definition can be recursively applied to all subtrees within a tree

+* A *max* heap is similar to a min heap, but instead the root is the largest
+    * The image above provides an exampale of a max heap

 Kattis Problems